gourshete/gourshete.github.io/_posts/2019-06-17-request-lifecycle.markdown

 - Web Browser
 <p> Browser should direct request to a specific destination.
 For users it is a URL seen on web page, but
  computers need IP addresses, they do not understand these URLs.
 For this, there is a system in place called Domain Name System(DNS) which maps URLs to computer understandable IP addresses.
-We make request for URL and get back IP address
+It is browser then who starts finding out IP address.
+Generally Interner Service Providers(ISP) keeps this information.
+If not then it can go up the hierarchy till Root DNS --> Extension wise Name Servers --> Authoritative DNS Server.
+The chase ends here.
+We got required ip address.
+Moving to next step...
 </p>